PhoenixGreen/Decred-Magazine/shared-articles/what does dcdd do.md

 * 2 GB memory (RAM)
 * 150 MB/day download, 1.5 GB/day upload
 * Plus one-time initial download of the entire blockchain
-* Windows, macOS Linux, OpenBSD and FreeBSD are also supported
+* Windows, macOS, Linux, OpenBSD and FreeBSD are also supported
 * Preferably high uptime with an open inbound connection

 ## References